R-S-W/Write-Tibetan/README.md

 <br/>

 ### Challenges
 How do you take what the user draws and create a list of characters that might fit it?
-Various challenges must be addressed.
-What happens if users draw the characters in different sizes and shapes?
+Various challenges arise: what happens if users draw the characters in different sizes and shapes?
 How do you guess which character matches the user's drawing?
 How do make sure the drawing is the correct character?
 How do you compare Tibetan characters with the drawing?

 The user's drawing is represented by it's position data.
 Each character is made from multiple strokes.
 Each stroke is a swipe across the screen, represented as a list of positions recorded multiple times a second by the app.
 The user's drawing is recorded as a list of strokes, each stroke a list of position points with an X and Y value.
 This is called a strokelist.